odinb/bash-plexamp-installer/README.md

 This is based on the "2020-08-20-raspios-buster-armhf-lite" image.

+This script will install NodeJS 9, configure HiFiBerry-HAT if you choose to, or set HDMI-as default for audio out, and installs PlexAmp.
+Card used for testing is this: https://www.fasttech.com/p/5137000

 Burn the OS-image to the Micro-SD card using etcher (or app of your choice).

 How to enable SSH: